 - Coordinator, Professional Science Masters, Graduate Certificate, Individualized Practice Pathway (ISPP), Kayle Skorupski

-- Coordinator, Nutritional Sciences Graduate Program, Nancy Driscoll
+- Coordinator, Nutritional Sciences Graduate Program, Peggy Rupert

 - Director, Nutritional Sciences Graduate Program, Richard Simpson

-Department of Nutritional Sciences Diversity and Inclusion Committee
+School of Nutritional Sciences and Wellness Diversity and Inclusion Committee